 • Pick up yard debris and trash

-Easy answer: NO!
-Sellers shouldn't be present at showings for many reasons.
+Easy answer: No. Sellers shouldn't be present at showings for many reasons.
 Potential buyers will feel uncomfortable talking openly with their broker about your house at showings, and this is the main reason you shouldn't be present.
 It is best to leave your home before the scheduled viewing and return once the Buyer and their broker are gone.

 The answer to this is multi-faceted.
 If the purchase is not all cash, your home will need to meet guidelines set forth by lending institutions.
 We discuss this under another question about appraiser-required repairs.
 In addition, most buyers conduct a thorough inspection.
 Virtually all homes have deficiencies of some sort, which is true even for many new construction homes.
 It is up to the buyer and seller to agree on who will handle needed repairs.
 You will find more information under the question about inspections.